Palani Hills: History

 The sanctuary has been under consideration of the Government of India in consultation with the Government of Tamil Nadu since 1999.
 The actual park boundaries have not been finalized.
 In 2007, proposals for declaration of Kodaikanal Wildlife Sanctuary were under consideration of the Government.

 On 13 August 2012, in an apparent change away from plans for notification of parts of the Palani Hills as a separate wildlife sanctuary, the Tamil Nadu Gazette notification attached parts of Kodaikanal and Dindigul divisions of reserve forests to the buffer zone of Annamalai Tiger Reserve.
 About 5155.42 hectares of forest land belonging to Palani Hills Northern Slope, Andipatty reserve forest, 4,344.53 acres in Kudraiyar block forest and 5,548.49 hectares in Mannavanur Range in Kodaikanal will be included in the buffer zone.
 The villages and hamlets that now form part of the Palani Hills buffer zone are Poondi, Mannavanur, Kilavarai, Polur, Kavunchi, Kumbur, Kilanavayal, Kukkal, Pazhamputhur and Puthurpuram.

-The increasingly important economic role of Eco-tourism, including: trekking, hiking, camping, mountaineering, rock climbing and bird watching may help the local populace to welcome this new Protected area.
+The increasingly important economic role of Eco-tourism, including trekking, hiking, camping, mountaineering, rock climbing and bird watching may help the local populace to welcome this new Protected area.
 It remains to be seen whether the Wildlife Sanctuary and National Park will stimulate or stifle commercial development and tourism.
 The decision to finally establish the park must balance short term financial benefits of the status quo versus long term stability of the natural and human community.

 Geography

+Vandaravu peak is the highest peak in the Palani hills.
+The range lies between the Cumbum Valley on the south, which is drained by the Vaigai River and its upper tributaries, and the Kongunadu region to the north.
+The northern slopes are drained by the Shanmukha River, Nanganji River, and Kodavanar River, which are tributaries of the Kaveri River.
+The range lies mostly within Dindigul district, except in the western portion, where it forms the boundary between Dindigul district and Theni district to the south and Idukki District to the south west.
+The hill station of Kodaikanal lies in the southern central portion of the range.
+Palani Hills joined with Anamalai Hills and Cardamom Hills at Anamudi peak in Kerala state.
+Vattavada in Kerala is a part of Palani hills.

 The Palni Hills are an eastward spur of the Western Ghats with a maximum east–west length of 65 km, and a north–south width of 40 km.
 Area is 2064 km2.
 These hills rise in steep escarpments to a high undulating plateau ranging from 1600 m to over 2000 m elevation.

 The western extremity of the park is contiguous with the Manjampatti Valley core area of the Indira Gandhi Wildlife Sanctuary and National Park and with The Chinnar Wildlife Sanctuary in Kerala.
 The Kurinjimala Sanctuary in Kerala borders the southwestern corner of the park.
 These Wildlife Sanctuaries are adjacent to the recently established Eravikulam National Park.